 - Do not put hands or feet near or under rotating parts.
-Keep clear of the discharge opening at all times. - Exercise extreme caution when crossing gravel drives, walks, or roads.
-Stay alert for hidden hazards or traffic. - After striking a foreign object, stop the engine, disconnect the wire from the spark plug, thoroughly inspect the snowthrower for any damage, and repair the damage before restarting and operating the snowthrower. - If the unit should start to vibrate abnormally, stop the engine and check immediately for the cause.
-Vibration is generally a warning of trouble. - Stop the engine whenever you leave the operating position, before unclogging the collector/impeller housing or discharge chute, and when making any repairs, adjustments, or inspections. - When cleaning, repairing or inspecting the snowthrower, stop the engine and make certain the rotor blades and all moving parts have stopped. - Do not run the engine indoors, except when starting the engine and for transporting the snowthrower in or out of the building.
-Open the outside doors; exhaust fumes are dangerous. - Exercise extreme caution when operating on slopes. - Never operate the snowthrower without proper guards, and other safety protective devices in place and working. - Never direct the discharge toward people or areas where property damage can occur.
-Keep children and others away. - Do not overload the machine capacity by attempting to clear snow at too fast a rate. - Look behind and use care when backing up with the snowthrower. - Never operate the snowthrower without good visibility or light.
+Keep clear of the discharge opening at all times. - Exercise extreme caution when operating on or crossing gravel drives, walks, or roads.
+Stay alert for hidden hazards or traffic. - After striking a foreign object, stop the engine, remove the ignition key, thoroughly inspect the snow thrower for any damage, and repair the damage before restarting and operating the snow thrower. - If the unit should start to vibrate abnormally, stop the engine and check immediately for the cause.
+Vibration is generally a warning of trouble. - Stop the engine whenever you leave the operating position, before unclogging the rotor blades or discharge chute, and when making any repairs, adjustments or inspections. - When cleaning, repairing or inspecting the snow thrower, stop the engine and make certain the rotor blades and all moving parts have stopped.
+Disconnect the spark plug wire and keep the wire away from the plug to prevent someone from accidentally starting the engine. - Do not run the engine indoors, except when starting the engine and for transporting the snow thrower in or out of the building.
+Open the outside doors; exhaust fumes are dangerous. - Exercise extreme caution when operating on slopes. - Never operate the snow thrower without proper guards, and other safety protective devices in place and working. - Never direct the discharge toward people or areas where property damage can occur.
+Keep children and others away. - Do not overload the machine capacity by attempting to clear snow at too fast a rate. - Never operate the machine at high transport speeds on slippery surfaces.
+Look behind and use care when operating in reverse. - Disengage power to the rotor blades when snow thrower is transported or not in use. - Never operate the snow thrower without good visibility or light.
 Always be sure of your footing, and keep a firm hold on the handles.
-Walk; never run.
+Walk; never run. - Never touch a hot engine or muffler.